-Both the desktop app and the mobile app make it easy to input information and upload tax documents through TurboTax.
-You can also upload documents from prior years or from other tax services, and you can even take a photo of your physical documents.
-If you start and pause the process on one device, it’s easy to resume the process where you left off on another.
+TurboTax’s online filing software makes it easy to input information and upload tax documents.
+You can also upload documents from prior years or from other tax services and take a photo of your physical documents.
+If you start and pause the process, it’s easy to resume the process where you left off, even on mobile.

-TurboTax offers other useful tools, including a charitable donation calculator (you’ll need an Intuit login to use it) and a refund estimator that consistently updates the figure.
-Most advantageous, however, is the additional information that's provided to help you answer your difficult tax questions with simple responses and expanded context.
-You can delve as deep as you like to resolve a tax matter, depending on what your needs are and how much time you have.
+TurboTax offers other useful tools, including a charitable donation calculator (you’ll need an Intuit login to use it) and a refund estimator that consistently updates the figure as you input tax information.

-The mobile app experience is quite good.
-While I’m not a fan of handling financial matters on my phone -- for both personal and practical reasons -- TurboTax makes it easy.
+The mobile app experience is also quite good.
+While I’m not a fan of handling financial matters on mobile -- for both personal and practical reasons -- TurboTax makes it easy.
 It’s a bit harder to read the additional information given the smaller screen, but you can still follow along with TurboTax’s interview-based approach on a limited interface.

 You can also choose to receive your refund a few different ways: